-Luisa Gandolfo completed her doctoral studies in Arab and Islamic Studies at the University of Exeter, analysing the formation and sustenance of identity in the Palestinian diaspora community of Jordan.
+I completed my doctoral studies in Arab and Islamic Studies at the University of Exeter, analysing the formation and sustenance of identity in the Palestinian community in Jordan.

-Subsequently, she conducted research on expressions of nationalism and gender and political activism within the Arabic blogosphere and social networks under the auspices of the Centre for Advanced Study of the Arab World (CASAW), at the University of Durham.
+Subsequently, I conducted research on expressions of gender and political activism in the Arabic blogosphere during a Centre for Advanced Study of the Arab World (CASAW) postdoctoral fellowship at the University of Durham.

-Luisa also held the Al Tajir lectureship in post-war recovery studies at the University of York, where she engaged in research exploring the role of art and culture in social change in Morocco, Libya, Tunisia and Egypt.
+I also held the Al Tajir lectureship in post-war recovery studies at the University of York, where I engaged in research exploring the role of art and culture in social change in Morocco, Libya, Tunisia and Egypt.

-Luisa is the author of Palestinians in Jordan: The Politics of Identity (2012) and has published a number of articles and chapters on gender, identity and activism in the Middle East and North Africa.
+Lastly, I am the author of Palestinians in Jordan: The Politics of Identity (2012), co-editor of Post-Conflict Memorialization Missing Memorials, Absent Bodies (2021), and my articles and chapters have focused on gender, identity and activism in West Asia and North Africa.

 Luisa's research interests are located in Palestine-Israel, Jordan, and Tunisia, and encompass: